theopenguino99/term-deposit-prediction/README.md

   - 🟡 **Recall:** Correct positive predictions / All actual positives.
   - 🔵 **F1 Score:** Harmonic mean of precision and recall.
   - 🟣 **Accuracy:** Correct predictions / Total predictions.
+In the context of AI-Vive-Banking's marketing strategy:

+🟢 **Precision**
+Crucial because it helps reduce wasted resources by ensuring that the clients identified as likely to subscribe are truly interested, minimizing efforts spent on clients who are unlikely to say yes.

+🟡**Recall**
+Equally important, as it measures the model's ability to identify all potential subscribers, maximizing the bank's chances of successfully targeting clients who might otherwise be missed.

+Accuracy in this case is not a good metric as it only gives a blanket statement of the rate of correct predictions without emphasising on the importance of Yes or No predictions according to problem context.
+By optimizing both precision and recall, the bank can efficiently allocate marketing resources and improve the overall success rate of term deposit subscriptions.

 ### **Evaluation Screenshots**